annotation/text-fabric/tf/docs/about/background.md

 Hence, my implementation of Text-Fabric search has been done from the ground up, and uses a strategy that is very different from Ulrik's MQL search engine.

+I continued working on Text-Fabric while I was at DANS, till 2022.

+Now, at [KNAW/Humanities Cluster](https://huc.knaw.nl), I apply it to new contexts: it can work with GitLab as well.